-One of the main goals of any treatment programme is to empower people to live a healthier and happier life.
+One of the main goals of any treatment program is to empower people to live healthier and happier life.
 To achieve this goal, it is important to acquire an adequate understanding of why you are experiencing difficulties.

-Once we understand these aspects of ourselves, we are more capable of recognising negative thought patterns and behaviours when they arise.
-When we can recognise our thoughts, we have more control over how we respond to them.
+Once we understand these aspects of ourselves, we are more capable of recognizing negative thought patterns and behaviors when they arise.
+When we can recognize our thoughts, we have more control over how we respond to them.
 As the old saying goes, knowledge is power.

 We include psychoeducation in both the one-on-one sessions and with the live-in therapist.
 Our team of experts will provide you with the practical tools and educational resources needed to change maladaptive coping mechanisms and ensure a robust long-lasting recovery.

-Psychoeducation plays a vital role in all of our treatment programmes in both Zurich and London.
+Psychoeducation plays a vital role in all of our treatment programs in both Zurich and London.

 Psychoeducation is a therapeutic intervention used to educate a person struggling with mental health issues about their condition.
 The aim of psychoeducation is to help you understand your condition so that when you return home, you can inform your loved ones about your mental health.
 In so doing, psychoeducation can help improve your relationships and ensure a long-lasting recovery.

 Numerous studies and experts affirm that psychoeducation, when used in conjunction with other therapeutic methods, is highly beneficial.
-Numerous clinical trials show that psychoeducation programmes enhance psychosocial outcomes and help with relapse prevention.
+Numerous clinical trials show that psychoeducation programs enhance psychosocial outcomes and help with relapse prevention.